Do I need to use filtered water to make my coffee?

-Water hardness is something we are pretty concious of in Guildford, and the UK generally, with such an incredible geological variety in such a short area.
-We are all used to the idea that a fairly short trip across the country and we can find a totally different tasting liquid coming from the tap.
+Water hardness is something we are pretty conscious of in Guildford, and the UK generally, with such an incredible geological variety in such a short area.
+We are all used to the idea that a fairly short trip across the country means that we find a totally different tasting liquid coming from the tap.

-To summarise to a gradinuous degree, the book highlights three substances key to water hardness as it relates to the coffee brewer:
+To summarise, the book highlights three substances key to water hardness as it relates to the coffee brewer:

 They all play strikingly different roles.